-STUDENT RESOURCES
+IVSTUDENT RESOURCES

-1. LIBRARY
+1. LIBRARY:

-The College has an impressive library building with a built-up area of 1200 sq. mtrs.
-The library has worldwide links, giving end users easy access to scholarly material that is relevant and current.
+The College has an impressive library building with a built-up area of 1200 sq.mtrs.
+The library has worldwide links, giving end users easy access to scholarly material that is relevant and regularly updated.
 A vast collection of 65,000 items covering every field of knowledge serves to make resources available to faculty and students.

-Contact Person: Dr. M.P.
-Shivalli Email: mps001@chowgules.ac.in.
+Contact Person: Prof. Nandkumar N. Sawant

+Email: nns001@chowgules.ac.in